-- There is no special handling of quotation marks (i.e. they will be part of the VAL, you have been warned ;) ).
+- There is no special handling of quotation marks.
+This means that they are part of the VAL.

 Compose file and CLI variables

-Values present in the environment at runtime will always override those defined inside the
+- Values present in the environment at runtime always override those defined inside the

 .envfile.
 Similarly, values passed via command-line arguments take precedence as well.